-On October 6, 2015, Humanities Texas held a one-day workshop in Austin introducing strategies for teaching and understanding poetry that secondary-level language arts teachers can use with their students.
+On December 6 and 7, 2016, Humanities Texas held one-day workshops in Houston and Dallas introducing strategies for teaching and understanding poetry that secondary-level language arts teachers can use with their students.

-At the workshop, faculty and participants examined poems by Walt Whitman, Emily Dickinson, Ted Kooser, Gerard Manley Hopkins, Langston Hughes, Kay Ryan, and Mary Oliver, among others.
+At the workshop, faculty and participants examined poems by Walt Whitman, Emily Dickinson, Ted Kooser, Gerard Manley Hopkins, Langston Hughes, Kay Ryan, W. H. Auden, and Wallace Stevens, among others.
 The program emphasized close interaction with scholars and writers and the development of effective pedagogical strategies and engaging assignments and activities.

 In their lectures and afternoon seminars, faculty placed special emphasis on teaching critical reading skills.
 Strategies and content aligned closely with the secondary-level English and language arts TEKS.

-Workshop faculty included Betty Sue Flowers (The University of Texas at Austin), Naomi Shihab Nye (Academy of American Poets), Coleman Hutchison (The University of Texas at Austin), and Rosemary Catacalos, the 2013 Texas Poet Laureate.
+Workshop faculty included Betty Sue Flowers (The University of Texas at Austin), Naomi Shihab Nye (Academy of American Poets), Coleman Hutchison (The University of Texas at Austin), Rob Vaughan (Virginia Foundation for the Humanities), and Sarah Cortez.

-The workshop overview details the program's schedule and participants.
+The workshop overviews detail each program's schedule and participants.